leparlon/WormBrain/README.md

 # Worm Brain Plugin

 A custom node for creating AI-powered worms in Godot Engine.
-"Brain" uses real mapping taken from a C. Elegans worm brain.
+`brain.gd` and `weights.gd` use real mapping taken from a C. Elegans worm brain.
 Enables you to simulate it on your game.
 It has only 302 neurons but!
 Heavily based on this project: [Simulate the C. Elegans worm brain on your browser](https://github.com/heyseth/worm-sim) Drag WormNode to your scene and enjoy.
 Note: Does not handle collision well, so you need to limit where it can go on a editor property.